 Venice Film Festival: Pasinetti Award for Best Italian Film

-22/11 (Sun): Film talk with Giorgio Biancorosso.
+22/11 (Sun): Film talk with Giorgio Biancorosso, Professor of Music and Director, Society of Fellows in the Humanities (HKU).
 Conducted in English.

 Federico Fellini 100 is part of the Federico Fellini 100 Tour, a series of centennial tributes to Federico Fellini (1920–1993), which will travel to major museums and film institutions worldwide, coordinated by Paola Ruggiero and Camilla Cormanni from Luce Cinecittà.
 All films (unless noted) have been digitally restored by Luce Cinecittà, Cineteca di Bologna and Cine teca Nazionale.

 - Hong Kong Arts Centre Louis Koo Cinema (Venue)